 For your assigned category, review the POD Teacher Guide and POD Teacher Workshop Agenda to identify specific examples of how/when we have scaffolded or supported the presentation of concepts, geospatial technology skills, academically productive talk, or argument from evidence.
-Record ideas on sticky notes.
-When prompted, join others with the same number to discuss ideas and record them on your assigned poster.
+Record ideas on a Post It note.

-- 1. Geospatial Technology Skills
+- 1. Arguing from Evidence

-- 2. Science or Geospatial Concepts
+- 2. Academically Productive Talk

-- 3. Academically Productive Talk
+- 3. Science or Geospatial Concepts

-- 4. Arguing from Evidence
+- 4. Geospatial Technology Skills